-C. H. 171C 3rd quarter Middle Ages to A.D.
-1300 3 hours Balge C. H. 276A 1st quarter The Late Middle Ages 3 hours Schuetze C. H. 276B 2nd quarter The Reformation 3 hours Schuetze C. H. 276C 3rd quarter The Post-Reformation Period t 3 hours o 1648 Schuetze C. H. 370 1st quarter Modern Church History to Va 3 hours t ican I Fredrich C. H. 373 2nd quarter Lutheranism in America 3 hours Fredrich C. H. 376 3rd quarter Readings on the Last Hundred 3 hours l Years Fredrich
+C. H. 171C Middle Ages to A.D.
+13 00

+3rd quarter 3 hours Balge

+C. H. 276A The Late Middle Ages

+1st quarter 3 hours Panning, Schuetze

+C. H. 276B The Reformation u u

+2nd quarter 3 hours Panning, Schuetze

+C. H. 276C The Post-Reformation i Period to 1648

+3rd quarter 3 hours Panning, Schuetze

+C. H. 370 Modern Church History y to the Present

+1st quarter 3 hours Fredrich

+C. H. 373 Lutheranism in Americ а

+2nd quarter 3 hours Fredrich, Westerhaus

+C. H. 376 American Christianity

 Lutheran Confessions (Symbolics) - Courses in the Confessions of the Lutheran Church aim to give the student a thorough understanding of their doctrinal content and to help him recognize that they do indeed present the truths of Scripture.
 The courses emphasize the historical background that led to the drawing up of the several confessional writings.
-The importance and purpose of confessions in general are treated, as well as the meaning of confessional subscription.
+The Importance and purpose of confessions in general are treated, as well as the meaning of confessional subscription.
 The Ecumenical Creeds and the Smalcald Articles are included in the courses of Northwestern College and are prerequisites for our Seminary work.
 Luther's Catechisms receive attention in the catechetical courses.